The mysterious afterlife of Cambridge Analytica and its trove of data

 Since last year, however, Emerdata has been footing the SCL companies’ legal bills amid bankruptcy proceedings, investigations, and lawsuits on both sides of the Atlantic.
 After both SCL Group and Cambridge Analytica ceased operations and filed for bankruptcy–or, in British parlance, “went into administration”–in May 2018, Emerdata also paid millions to acquire what remained of the companies while they are being liquidated.

 According to its latest corporate filing, Emerdata purchased 100% of the share capital of SCL Group for £10,861,339 GBP, equivalent to around $13 million.
 Emerdata also noted its 89.5% ownership of Cambridge Analytica, just as it reported in previous filings.
-A third and final wholly owned subsidiary listed on the document is Anaxi Holdings, an LLC that was registered in Delaware ten days after the firestorm began to hit the companies last March.
+A third and final wholly owned subsidiary listed on the document is Anaxi Holdings, a government contractor that was registered in Delaware ten days after the firestorm began to hit the companies last March.
+Emerdata did not acquire SCL Insight Limited, another government-focused contractor that continues to operate in the U.K.

-Emerdata now appears to be largely owned by conservative activist Rebekah Mercer and her sister Jennifer, whose shares are held in trust and via their U.S.-based Cambridge Analytica Holdings LLC, according to CA’s bankruptcy filing in New York.
+Emerdata now appears to be largely owned by conservative activist Rebekah Mercer and her sister Jennifer, whose shares are held in trust and via their U.S.-based Cambridge Analytica Holdings LLC, according to Cambridge’s bankruptcy filing in New York.
 The remaining fifth of Emerdata’s shares are owned by several prior SCL Group minority investors and a number of Hong Kong-based shell companies.
 Investigative journalist Wendy Siegelman first reported on Emerdata and its links to SCL last year.

 David Carroll, an American professor who sued Cambridge Analytica to obtain his personal data, has alleged that Emerdata had surreptitiously tried to shield the defunct firms from scrutiny and liability.

 “Obviously, anything that you do related to data protection while the company is active becomes moot if they can just go out of business as soon as they get caught,” he said.

 An investigation into “disinformation” led a Parliamentary committee to share Carroll’s concerns, as it stated in one of its reports.
 “The transformation of Cambridge Analytica into Emerdata illustrates how easy it is for discredited companies to reinvent themselves and potentially use the same data and the same tactics to undermine governments, including in the UK,” the panel wrote.
 “The industry needs cleaning up.”